7 Easily Missed Danger Signs Your Retail Business Is Failing

 4. Customers feel like a burden, not a priority.

-A struggling business looks at shoppers as a distraction from their tasks or their conversations.
+A struggling business sees shoppers as distracting from their tasks or conversations.
 I kid you not, I had a buddy of mine go into a hardware store last week in his wheelchair, approach the counter, and ask for help.
 The guy simply replied, “I’m on break,” and walked away.

 The odd thing is, another employee had helped him so much the previous day that he went out of his way to return.
 Never again.
 When employees can get away with behaviors like this, it shows no one is managing the store.